AminMortezaie/curious/VPN-in-quatum-era/Readme.md

 - **VPN Gateway Architecture**: Includes a control plane for topology control and a data plane for routing client packets.

 - **Scalability and Robustness**: Emphasizes the importance of a dynamic and secure overlay topology for the scalability and robustness of VPNs.

+## Objectives and Threat Model

+This section defines the objectives for a quantum-resistant VPN and outlines the assumed threat model, considering the capabilities of quantum attackers.

+#### Objectives

+A quantum-resistant VPN has the following enhanced objectives compared to conventional VPNs:

+1. **Entity Authentication**: Gateways must securely identify each other, and private IP address ranges must be securely linked to gateways.

+2. **Confidentiality**: The confidentiality of client traffic must be guaranteed.
+This includes end-to-end cryptographic protection of traffic routed via intermediate gateways and ensuring forward secrecy, so the compromise of long-term keys does not affect the confidentiality of past security associations (SAs).

+3. **Data Integrity and Replay Protection**: Unauthorized modification and replay of data packets must be detected and prevented.

+4. **Cryptographic Agility**: The cryptographic mechanisms should be easily exchangeable to adapt to new developments in cryptanalysis.

+5. **Non-Functional Properties**: Implementing quantum resistance should not degrade scalability, robustness to denial-of-service (DoS) attacks, graceful degradation in case of compromised devices, and implementation security.

+#### Threat Model

+The threat model assumes an exceptionally strong Dolev-Yao attacker with access to a sufficiently large quantum computer:

+- **External Attacker Capabilities**: The attacker can break classical asymmetric cryptography on controlled links, store traffic now and decrypt it later after finding flaws in PQC algorithms, and potentially compromise a limited number of VPN gateways or other security-critical entities like QKD devices.

+- **Assumptions about Attacker Limitations**: The attacker’s computational power and eavesdropping capabilities are limited, preventing them from breaking symmetric cryptographic primitives with adequate key sizes (≥ 256 bits) or eavesdropping on all links at all times.

+The threat model acknowledges the possibility of an attacker storing traffic for future decryption attempts and considers the need to protect against such long-term threats by ensuring robust forward secrecy and cryptographic agility.

+---

+### Key Points

+- **Entity Authentication**: Gateways must securely identify each other and link private IP addresses to gateways.

+- **Confidentiality**: Ensures end-to-end protection of client traffic and maintains forward secrecy.

+- **Data Integrity and Replay Protection**: Detects and prevents unauthorized modification and replay of data packets.

+- **Cryptographic Agility**: Allows for easy exchange of cryptographic mechanisms to adapt to new threats.

+- **Non-Functional Properties**: Maintains scalability, robustness to DoS attacks, graceful degradation, and implementation security while introducing quantum resistance.

+- **Dolev-Yao Attacker Model**: Assumes a strong attacker with quantum computing capabilities, able to break classical cryptography and store traffic for future decryption.

+- **Attacker Limitations**: The attacker's ability to break symmetric cryptographic primitives and eavesdrop on all links is limited by computational power and resources.

+- **Protection Against Long-Term Threats**: Emphasizes the importance of forward secrecy and cryptographic agility to guard against future decryption attempts.

+---